Updated on May 9, 2023 | 3 minute read

 With all of this in mind, consider that your products may be disapproved or their performance limited if you submit products without a UPI when one is available.

-For more help organising and optimising your product feed and merchant centre, check out some more helpful guides in Bidnamic’s resources library.
+For more help organizing and optimising your product feed and Merchant Center, check out our main page.

 Wondering what Bidnamic’s machine-learning, human thinking approach could do for your business?
 Why not book a call with one of our Google Shopping specialists and optimise your Google Shopping approach.